 |National Maximum Cost

-Demolition companies help people prepare for new home construction or a remodel.
-Companies can provide total demolition services to remove all traces of an existing structure, partial demolition services to prep for a major renovation or interior demolition to prepare a space for remodel work.
-Some companies will even demo an old swimming pool.
-Several factors affect the cost of demolition services.
+Tearing down an older home means that you can make way for new construction.
+Demolition companies help you prepare for new home construction or a remodel.
+Companies can provide total demolition services to remove all traces of an existing structure, partial demolition services to prep for a major renovation, or interior demolition to prepare a space for remodel work.
+Some companies will even demo an old swimming pool!
+Let’s explore the various demolition options, shall we?

 Demo pros can strip the interior of a room or an entire house down to the drywall in preparation for a home remodel.
-The cost of an interior demo generally includes dumping fees, gas and labor.
-Interior jobs are typically done with handheld power tools, pry bars, sledge hammers and smaller jackhammers to better preserve the structure of the house.
+The cost of an interior demo generally includes dumping fees, gas, and labor.
+Interior jobs are typically done with handheld power tools, pry bars, sledgehammers, and smaller jackhammers to better preserve the structure of the house.

 12x15 kitchen demo: $1,250

-Break out kitchen island
+- Break out kitchen island

-Remove all countertops and shelves
+- Remove all countertops and shelves

-Remove all cabinets (uppers and lowers)
+- Remove all cabinets (uppers and lowers)

 - Leave kitchen bare to the drywall